July Cup tips: Guide to the Newmarket Group One on Saturday July 10

-Check out our guide to the possible runners in Saturday's Darley July Cup including an early tip for the Newmarket feature.
+Check out our guide to the final field in Saturday's Darley July Cup with 19 runners going to post at Newmarket.

 Looked to have sprinting world at his feet as a three-year-old last summer but has found it hard to break into the top tier, though recent Diamond Jubilee third to Dream Of Dreams was arguably right up there close to his best.
 Could just be a bit vulnerable again on the steep rise to the line this weekend.